lambrospetrou/lambrospetrou.github.io/src/_posts/2023-02-02-the-perfect-paas-exists-or-impossible.md

 With the above two-fold model, anyone can start using the platform to make sure it works for them, pay for their usage along the way, and once they settle to use it they could switch to the second pricing plan.
 Some prefer predictability, some prefer usage-based, so why not both.

-[Basecamp](https://basecamp.com/pricing) actually just updated their pricing to the above two-fold model, just this month.
+[Basecamp](https://basecamp.com/pricing) actually just updated their pricing to a two-fold model, just this month.
 As of this writing, they offer a per-user `$15/month` plan, but also a flat `$299/month` plan for unlimited use.
 That's what ideal pricing looks to me!
-In this case it's not stricly usage-based, but their low-price per-seat price is pretty close.
+In this case it's not stricly usage-based, but their low per-seat price is pretty close to the above model.

 I love how easy it is to start using and ramping up with managed pay-as-you-go products like AWS DynamoDB, S3, and even non-AWS products like the new [Momento Serverless Cache](https://www.gomomento.com/pricing) that charges `$0.15/GB` and that's it.
 One price to think; it can't get simpler than that.